MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

   && sudo apt-get update && sudo apt-get install terraform
   ```

-### Integrating Terraform with Azure Cloud Shell

-Terraform is integrated into the Azure Cloud Shell.
+Terraform is already integrated into the Azure Cloud Shell.
 The steps to enter the shells are:

 - Log in into the [Azure portal](https://portal.azure.com).
 - Open the `Cloud Shell` and choose its mode: It's either Bash or PowerShell.